datacarpentry/wrangling-genomics/lessons/Genomeassembly.md

 ## Genome Assembly Hands-on
 Authors: Dana Brunson <dana.brunson@okstate.edu>, Peter Hoyt <peter.r.hoyt@okstate.edu> and Haibao Tang <tanghaibao@gmail.com>

 __Learning Outcomes:__ Get familiar with genome assemblers, pre-processing, reporting and validation.
-Exercise will be based on chromosomes of a mutant genotype of bakersí yeast, as a practice of _de-novo_ genome assembly.
+Exercise will be based on chromosomes of a mutant genotype of bakers‚Äô yeast, as a practice of _de-novo_ genome assembly.
 Here we have the benefits of a reference genome to validate our assembly.

 #### Data and directory structure ####

 Log into the Cowboy Supercomputer (picture here): https://hpcc.okstate.edu/content/logging-cowboy

-Make a copy of all the data into your ì/scratch/usernameî directory.
+Make a copy of all the data into your ‚Äú/scratch/username‚Äù directory.
 ```
 $ cd /scratch/username
 $ cp /scratch/bioworkshop/mcbios.tar.gz .